webmaster-exit-1/reboot6/README.md

 ---
 An init.d rootkit that's inspired from Russian Roulette Linux. \
 What it does: creates an init process that has a 40% chance of wiping the root ( / ) of the file system durring the bootup (reboot) process. \
 Why 40%?
 Why not 100%?
 Because I'm not a evil person.
-And this gives the Victim machine the possibilty to remove the exploit/virus. \
+And this gives the Victim machine the possibilty to remove the rootkit. \
 Like Russian Roulette (Linux), there is a 1 in 6 chance you lose.
+* _This software has no known failsafe's to stop it._
+* _This software is POSIX compliant._
+* _This software has ZERO dependencies._
+* _This software is small, like really really small.
+XD_
 * _This software is intended only for educational purposes.
 USE AT YOUR OWN RISK._
 * _The project author and all contributors cannot be held liable for damage or loss of data resulting from the use of this repository's code._
 ---